 This is partly explained within the novel, when one of Alex’s doctors describes his Nadsat speech as “Odd bits of old rhyming slang … A bit of gypsy talk, too.
 But most of the roots are Slav.
 Propaganda.
 Subliminal penetration.”
 This means that the bulk of Alex’s speech is based on English, often mutated in various ways, accompanied by a Russified lexicon and some existing slang components.
 As a key this allowed us to begin categorising the differing elements of Nadsat.

 Following analysis, we ended up identifying seven broad categories which all appeared to function either morphologically or semantically or in terms of creative invention in different ways.
-These are:
+These are as follows (click on links to see full lists with glosses and notes):

 - ‘Core’ Nadsat – a predominantly Russified lexis, which has attracted the bulk of critical and linguistic attention by previous academics.